Javadyakuza/TIP3-Docs/Deployments/Internal/TokenWallet.md

 ::: tip
-Before we start to write our scripts we need to make a file named `03-deploy-wallet.ts` in the `script` folder in the project root.
+Before we start to write our scripts we need to make sure that there is a file named `03-deploy-wallet.ts` in the `script` folder in the project root.
 :::

 <br/>